regiregi22/RaspiNail/raspibolt_72_zap-ios.md

   `$ sudo ufw status`

 #### Install LND Connect
-The nifty helper tool LND Connect helps to pair the RaspiBolt with the iPhone, encoding connection and authorization information either into a QR code or a connection string.
+The nifty helper tool LND Connect helps to pair the RaspiNail with the iPhone, encoding connection and authorization information either into a QR code or a connection string.

 * As user "admin", download, extract and install the current release from the [release page](https://github.com/LN-Zap/lndconnect/releases).
   ```